-Once you have the funnels set up for different stages in your customer lifecycle on your business website, track them using Google Analytics and set up goals for your conversions.
-Google Analytics provides you data, which is essentially feedback as to how your strategies are doing and whether it is giving you the returns you need.
+Once you have the funnels set up for the different stages of your customer lifecycle on your business website, track them using Google Analytics and set up goals for your conversions.
+Google Analytics provides you data, which is essential feedback as to how your strategies are doing and whether it is giving you the returns you need.
 This data is important when it comes to conversion optimization as it will show the exact touch points of visitors from the page they land on your website and the different steps they take on your website.
-Although you build specific funnels, it is likely that visitors will end up landing on other pages in your site before beginning on the you’re your funnel set for them.
+Although you build specific funnels, it is likely that visitors will end up landing on other pages in your site before beginning on the funnel you set for them.
 A conversion in the diagram below is defined as an enquiry left by a visitor.

 As you can see, at every stage, there are many visitors that leave your funnel.
 This is known as ‘drop-off’.
 When you think about conversion optimization, your goal is to reduce the drop-off rate and there are a number of approaches to improve that figure.

 Optimize By Page

 A simple method, for the example above, would be optimizing the einquiry form page by experimenting with the copywriting or changing the call to action design.
 As stated in the image, optimization of 1% has the potential to jumpstart your enquiries by 50%.
 A general rule of thumb is to begin tweaks from the bottom of the funnel (unless there is an identifiable website page which has a significant drop off that requires immediate attention) as small improvements further down the funnel lead to significant changes to overall results.
 While it is crucial to do constant testing, it’s also important to give changes enough time to identify which ones improved your results.